Survey of Low-Resource Machine Translation: Introduction

 One of the challenges of surveying the literature on low-resource MT is how to define what a low-resource language pair is.
-This is hard, because ``resourced-ness'' is on a continuum and any criterion must be arbitrary.
+This is hard, because ``resourced-ness'' is a continuum and any criterion must be arbitrary.
 We also note that the definition of low-resource can change over time.
 We could crawl more parallel data, or we could find better ways of using related language data or monolingual data which means that some language pairs are no longer so resource-poor.
 We maintain that for research to be considered to be on ``low-resource MT'', there should be some way in which the research should either aim to understand the implications of the lack of data, or propose methods for overcoming the lack of data.
 We do not take a strict view of what to include in this survey though; if the authors consider that they are studying low-resource MT, then that is sufficient.
 We do feel however that it is important to distinguish between simulated low-resource settings (where a limited amount of data from otherwise high-resource language pairs is used) and genuinely low-resource languages (where additional difficulties apply).
 We also discuss some papers that do not explicitly consider low-resource MT but which present important techniques and we mention methods that we think have the potential to improve low-resource MT.
+Even though there has been a lot of interest recently in low-resource NLP, the field is limited to languages where some textual data is freely available.
+This means that so far low-resource MT has only considered 100-odd languages, and there is a long tail of languages that is still unexplored.